-Any discount in excess of the normal and educational discounts normally offered to the institution, and which is specifically offered as a contribution towards a CFI-funded project.
+Any discount beyond the normal and educational discounts offered to an institution, which is specifically offered as a contribution toward a CFI-funded project.
 The special CFI discount is equal to the fair market value of the item less the net selling price.
+For example:

 List price \$500

-Less: Normal discount (if any) (\$20)
+Normal discount (if any) (\$20)

-Less: Educational discount (if any) (\$80)
+Educational discount (if any) (\$80)

-Fair market value (eligible cost) \$400
+Fair market value (eligible cost)

-Less: Net selling price (cash consideration) (\$300)
+Net selling price (cash consideration)

-Special CFI discount (eligible in-kind contribution) \$100
+Special CFI discount (eligible in-kind contribution)

-\ In some cases, the fair market value of the item may not be known and the value must be assessed using commonly accepted methods.
+In some cases, the fair market value of the item may not be known and the value must be assessed using commonly accepted methods.
 Institutions should refer to Section 6.5.3 for a complete list of acceptable valuation practices.

-6.5.2 Categories of Items Involving In-Kind Contributions
+6.5.2 Categories of items involving in-kind contributions